cph-ap228/DSC_ExploratoryDataAnalysis_On_COVID-Vaccines/README.md

 ## Hypothesis Testing

 #### 1. Visualise and interpret a model to support your null hypothesis.
+Model is presented on the last graph on the last page of the Data Story, found in file:

+DataStory - EDA of COVID and Vaccine Progression.pdf

 #### 2. Search for evidence to reject it.
 Based on current evidence and data availability, there is at the time of when the data has been explored nothing to reject it at this moment, as the conclusion and argumentation for my null hypothesis states.